Pennsylvania Divorce Mediation

 Transformative Mediation:

-This is a process in which people having disputes are assisted to alter the method in which they interact with each other.
+This is a process in which people who have disputes are assisted in order to alter the method in which they interact with each other.
 The intention is to alter the mode of interaction from destructive and negative to constructive and positive.
 The participants have the chance to procure clear and new information and ponder over various options while making decisions.

-Every participant of this type of mediation gets a chance to express own and their children’s requirements and have their own voice.
+Every participant of this type of mediation gets a chance to express his or her and the children requirements.
 A meaningful dialogue results after which the parties start to understand the desires and requirements of the other party.
 As this understanding progresses, so do the decisions that fulfill the needs of all participants.

 Mediation orientation

-If one or both of the parties are not sure whether they want to opt for mediation, then they can request a “mediation orientation” session with a mediator.
+If one or both of the parties are not sure whether they want to opt for mediation, then they can request a "mediation orientation" session with a mediator.
 Usually, the mediator charges a reduced fee for this session.
-This is a good opportunity for those who wish to have a meeting with the mediator before the actual session, who desire to interrogate the mediator regarding any aspects of the process and who want to have more knowledge regarding the process.
-After this mediation orientation is over, the parties can finalize whether to opt for mediation.
+This is a good opportunity for those who wish to have a meeting with the mediator before the actual session, who desire to interrogate the mediator regarding any aspect of the process and who want more knowledge regarding the process.
+After this mediation orientation is over, the parties can finalize whether to opt for mediation or not.
 If yes, they can begin their first mediation session immediately or plan the time of the next session.

 Child Support Mediation